San Diego Addiction Treatment Center

 There are many options to choose from once an alcoholic decides to reach out for help.
 Most people start with a medical detox for alcohol and then move on to an inpatient or outpatient treatment program.
 This is typically followed up with an aftercare program that will include support groups and a continuing care program.

 To treat heroin addiction effectively, a combination of treatments should be utilized.
 The most successful treatments for heroin addiction incorporate psychotherapy, support groups, and medication.
-At our heroin rehab in San Diego, we offer these forms of treatments and more to help our patients successfully recover from their addiction.
+At our heroin treatment center in San Diego, we offer these forms of treatments and more to help our patients successfully recover from their addiction.

 Psychotherapy for Heroin Addiction